gauravsethia08/YOLO_3D/README.md

 2. Place the YOLO weights and config file in yolo folder and change the path accordingly in init function of Perception class.

+3. Change the image topics in launch file.

-3. Make the demo file executable
+4. Make the demo file executable
 ```
 $ chmod +x demo.py
 ```

-4. Execute the demo file
+5. Execute the demo file
 ```
 $ roslaunch YOLO_3D estimate_pose.launch
 ```